 You may receive a regular paycheck.
 You may also receive other wages, bonuses, or benefits.
 Which of these counts as compensation?

-Compensation is the total cash and non-cash payments that are received by an employee in exchange for the work they do.
-Types of compensation may include:
+Compensation is the total cash and non-cash payments an employee receives in exchange for their work.
+Types of compensation can include:

-Keep this in mind, because if you’re negotiating your salary and the company can’t offer a higher paycheck, you may be able to discuss these other forms of compensation.
+Keep this in mind if you’re negotiating your salary and the company can’t offer a higher paycheck.
+You may be able to discuss these other forms of compensation.

 Going into the negotiation: know your value.

-You can bet that your employer knows how much your position is worth.
-You should too.
-Do your research and determine the range of compensation that exists for your position, with your level of experience and accomplishment.
+You can bet that your employer knows how much your position is worth, and you should too.
+Do your research and determine the range of compensation for a position with your level of experience and accomplishment.

-You can do this by doing an online search on sites such as Payscale or Glassdoor, or by asking others in your field (ideally both men and women, to avoid falling victim to the gender pay gap).
+You can do this by searching sites such as Payscale or Glassdoor.
+Or, ask others in your field (ideally both men and women, to avoid falling victim to the gender pay gap).